-Julee Olander, Washoe County Planner, provided a staff report presentation.
+Julee Olander, Washoe County Planner, provided a staff presentation.

 Commissioner Chesney asked if an environmental study was conducted.
 Ms. Olander said hydrology, wildlife, and vegetation reports were provided by the applicant.
-Mr. Lloyd said we aren't allowed to require a full environmental study, but they did provide reports.
+Mr. Lloyd said we aren't allowed to require a full environmental study, but they did provide reports with environmental emphasis.